 After studying English and creative writing at Saint Louis University, from which I graduated magna cum laude, I covered murder-suicides, police chases, protests, elections and the city's 1,000-year flood for Nashville's NBC affiliate.
 My journalism work is found in The Tennessean, BookPage, Tennessee Register, Nashville Scene and Advertising Week, among others.
 My creative writing has been in Kiln, Regime Magazine, Tethered by Letters and on the side of a Nashville transit bus.

 My first book, a short story collection called Cheers, Somebody, will be published this fall by Vine Leaves Press.

-- Two-time Albert Montesi Award for Poetry winner
+- Two-time winner of the Albert Montesi Award for poetry

 - Tennessee Associated Press Broadcasters Best Website for WSMV, Nashville's NBC affiliate

 - Sigma Tau Delta, Int'l English Honor Society